whiteblock/hobbits/specs/rpc-messages.md

 Other peers may respond on a best effort basis with header and block data.

 There is no SLA for responding.
-Peers may request blocks repeatidly from the same peers.
+Peers may request blocks repeatedly from the same peers.

 #### The following definitions are aligned to v0.5.0 of the Beacon Chain Spec: